AMKreme/AudioPhaseInpainting/README.md

 coefficients from a short-time Fourier transform (STFT).
 More precisely, it is about the implementations of the algorithms from the paper
 **Phase reconstruction for time-frequency inpainting,by A.Marina Krémé, Valentin Emiya and Caroline Chaux, 2018.**

-For more information please contact ama-marina.kreme@univ-amu.fr/valentin.emiya@lis-lab.fr
+For more information please contact ama-marina.kreme@univ-amu.fr/ valentin.emiya@lis-lab.fr

 #Instruction for Matlab user